Project ROSE: Mirage IIIO ROSE I

 In 1990, the PAF bought 43 Mirage IIIOs and seven Mirage IIIDs, which had been retired from the Royal Australian Air Force between 1987 and 1989.
 Out of the 50 Dassault Mirage III fighters received from Australia, 40 were found to be suitable for service with the PAF, 12 of them were overhauled at PAC and made operational.
 After being inspected, the remaining 28 were selected for upgrade under Project ROSE.
 28 of the ex-Australian Dassault Mirage IIIO/D aircraft of the PAF were modified to ROSE I standard.
-The cockpit was modernized with a new head-up display and new multi-function displays, and a new radar altimeter was installed.
+The cockpit was modernized with a new head-up display, new multi-function displays, and a new radar altimeter.
 New navigation systems, including an inertial navigation system and a GPS, were also installed.
 A new radar warning receiver was installed.

-The FIAR Grifo M3 multi-mode radar was installed later in a second phase of the upgrade project.
+The FIAR Grifo M3 multi-mode radar was installed in the second phase of the upgrade project.
 It was stated that ROSE I fighters could easily be in service beyond 2010.
 In early 1999 it was stated that problems in "certain parameters - and errors in certain modes" had surfaced during flight trials of the Grifo M3 radar in the Mirage III, but these were later solved.

 A new Italian fire-control radar, the FIAR (now SELEX Galileo) Grifo M3, was installed.
 The PAF's standard short-range air-to-air missile at the time, the AIM-9L Sidewinder, was integrated with the Grifo M3 radar.

 The Grifo M3 was developed specifically to fit the Mirage III and has been in full operation on the Mirage III since 2001.
 It has a power consumption of 200 W, operates in the X-band and is compatible with infrared-guided, semi-active and active radar guided missiles.
 The circular antenna has a diameter of 47 cm.
 The radar has over 30 different operational air-to-air/air-to-surface mission and navigation modes.
 Air to air modes include Single/Dual Target Track and Track While Scan.
 Air to surface modes include Real Beam Map, Doppler Beam Sharpening, Sea Low/High, Ground Moving Target Indicator, Ground/Sea Moving Target Track.

 Other optional modes include Raid Assessment, Non Cooperative Target Identification, SAR (synthetic aperture radar) and Precision Velocity Update.
 Low, medium and high pulse repetition frequencies reduce effects of ground clutter.
 Digital adaptive pulse-compression technology, dual channel receiver, scanning coverage +/-60 degrees in both azimuth and elevation, air cooling, weighs less than 91 kg, MTBF (flight guaranteed) over 220 hours.
 Extensive ECCM (electronic counter-countermeasures) provisions and built-in test equipment (BITE).
 IFF interrogators can also be integrated.

-The PAF is currently installing in-flight refueling probes of South African origin to the upgraded Mirage III ROSE I aircraft, stating that it is a pilot program for the induction of aerial refueling capability into the PAF.
+The in-flight refueling probes of South African origin were also installed on the upgraded Mirage III ROSE I aircraft, stating that it is a pilot program for the induction of aerial refueling capability into the PAF.